 Please note: your pet will still be cared for during days we are closed to the public.

-The Dog O’tel and Purrfect Cattery will be closed to the public from 23 December 2017 to 2 January 2018.
-We will reopen on Tuesday 2 January 2018.
+The Dog O’tel and Purrfect Cattery will be closed to the public from 24 December 2018 and will re-open 3 January 2019.

 In special circumstances, we will consider a credit to your boarding account for future use.
 In most circumstances however, if payment has not been made in full by 1 December 2017 you forfeit your booking.